ComposableFi/composable/frame/xcmp/README.md

 # Overview

 - For read XCM, event direct, it still takes block space.
-- Will not use 3rd party common good parachain for mapping
 - Using Direct XCM messaging amid chains with no hops.
 ASK: if that Direct is ready?
 - Will use `Teleport` message and than `Exchange` for DEX.
 NOTE: Safe than fast with Reserve back
 - `Teleport` + `Transact` extrinsic `Call` for auction.
 Partial cell.
 Define it later.